-- The Kensa Group has launched a funding and delivery package for new build properties that challenges the status-quo and paves the way for widespread deployment of ground source heat pumps in new build housing.
+- The Kensa Group has launched a funding and delivery package for large-scale new build developments.

 The 2018 RHI Regulations included an important refinement; along with clarification regarding split ownership arrangements, for the first time, Non Domestic RHI quarterly payments for residential properties linked to Shared Ground Loop Arrays are now based upon the deemed heat consumption taken from the Energy Performance Certificate, prompting funders to back Kensa’s offer of ground arrays at no charge to the housing provider.